Coding Open Ended Questions

 - Tends to drip after pouring

 The coders read each verbatim and assign one or more codes to it.
-Once completed the researcher can now easily look at the coded responses and see what percentage of respondents thought the cap was too slippery.
-You can see that armed with information from the closed-end questions the researcher could then make the statement:
+Once completed, the researcher can now easily read each one of the coded responses and see what percentage of respondents thought the cap was too slippery.
+You can see that armed with information from the closed-end responses the researcher could then make the statement:

 22% of women over 60 thought the screw cap was too slippery.

 Now you can see why the responses to open-end questions are called verbatims, not answers.
 The answers are the codes, and the coding process turns verbatims into answers.
 Put another way, coding turns qualitative information into quantitative information.

 Codes and Nets